gajjarvatsall/blue-green-deployment/README.md

-# 🔵🟢 Blue-Green Deployment Demo
+# Zero-Downtime Blue-Green Deployment System

 A comprehensive demonstration of Blue-Green deployment strategy using Node.js, Docker, Kubernetes, and Helm.